eeshvardasikcm/insight-for-good-platform-adk/modified_hackathon_approach.md

 **Implementation Steps:**

-1.  **Review Existing Plans:** Revisit your current Hackathon plans in light of this new requirement.
+1.  **Review Existing Plans:** Review the current Hackathon plans in light of this new requirement.
 2.  **Identify Impact Areas:** Determine which aspects of the existing plans are most affected by the need for a modified approach.
 Consider potential impacts on:
     * Hackathon theme or focus
     * Project submission guidelines